About this Policy

 Belle PR is the trading name of Belle Public Relations Limited, a public relations agency.
 Our registered office address is 34-35 Eastcastle Street, London, W1W 8DW, and our company number 09355316.
 When we refer to Belle PR below, we mean Belle Public Relations Limited.
-For the purpose of the General Data Protection Regulation 2018 and the Data Protection Act 2018, Belle PR is the data controller of the personal information referred to in this policy.
-If you need to contact us you can do so by writing to us at 8 Tavistock Street, London, WC2E 7PP or by sending us an email to firstname.lastname@example.org.
+For the purpose of the EU General Data Protection Regulation 2018 (GDPR), the GDPR as it forms part of the law of England, Wales, Scotland and Northern Ireland, and the Data Protection Act 2018 (“the Data Protection Laws”), Belle PR is the data controller of the personal information referred to in this policy.
+If you need to contact us you can do so by writing to us at 8 Tavistock Street, London, WC2E 7PP or by sending us an email to email@example.com.

 What personal information we collect

 We only collect the personal information that we need in order to carry out our business.
 Typically, this may include:

 Why we process your personal information

 We process your personal information so that we can:

 Legal basis for processing

 There are a number of different legal grounds for processing personal information.
 Which one is applicable will depend on precisely how we are processing your personal information and for what purpose.
 Most commonly we will rely on one of the following legal grounds: